With this tool you can check the focus or start an autofocus run. It can be used with motorized focuser or manual focuser.

 The FWHM (Full Width at Half Maximum) units are pixels and arc-seconds.

-Optimum focus is reached when HFD and FWHM are at minimum.
+Optimum focus is reached when Sharpness or HFD / FWHM are at minimum value.

-The star peak intensity should be not be saturated.
+The star peak intensity should not be saturated.
+And the Signal/Noise ratio must be high enough.

-When the autofocus is running it show a plot of the HFD versus the focuser position.
+When the autofocus is running it show a plot of the HFD or Sharpness versus the focuser position.
 The aspect of the plot depend on the selected focusing method.
+For dynamic focus the pink curve is the resulting hyperbola fit.

 If you move the mouse over the graph it display the values of the focuser position and HFD.

-You can click a button to not close the graph when the auto-focus is completed to let you more time for examination.
+You can click the button to open the graph in a separate window and not close the graph when the auto-focus is completed to let you more time for examination.
 Click the button again to close the graph.

-The tilt is indicated in the log as % ratio between the best and worst corner median values.
-In addition as an graphical indication it draws an trapezium in the image based on the four median values.
+Sensor tilt as the HFD difference between the best and worst corner median values.
+In addition as a graphical indication it draws a trapezium in the image based on the four median values.

-There can be some variation in images of the same series, so a tilt of maybe 20% looks normal but anything more indicates a camera mounting problem.
+There can be some variation in images of the same series, so a tilt of a few tenths looks normal but anything more indicates a camera mounting problem.

-The message in the log also display a curvature indicator that show the ratio between the center and the corner of the image.
+Off-axis aberration as the HFD difference between the center and the corners of the image.
 This is an help to adjust the optimal distance between the field flattener and the camera.
+But be careful to first remove tilt and get a precise focus at the image center, otherwise this value is meaningless.